-For older people as they age their swallowing function can deteriorate along with their teeth often weak or absent.
-The mucosal surfaces in the mouth and throat are less moist.
+For older people, as they age their swallowing function can deteriorate along with their teeth, which can be weak or even absent.
+The surfaces in the mouth and throat are also less moist.
 There is a loss of muscle strength in the mouth and throat that slows swallowing and makes it difficult to swallow hard or dry solid foods.

 - Eating or drinking too quickly

 - Swallowing food before it is properly chewed

 Why is choking common in aged care?

 Two-thirds of aged care residents – 67% – suffer from ‘dysphagia’, which means ‘swallowing problem’.

 Dysphagia can affect healthy people, but it can also be the result of a stroke, head and neck cancer, dementia, and Parkinson’s disease.